Banig

+Prior to the motorization of native bangka and other traditional Filipino sailing vessels, banig made from pandanus leaves were also the material used as traditional sails by Filipinos and other Austronesians due to the natural salt-resistant properties of pandanus and sedge leaves.
+They were also formerly used during the pre-colonial period to wrap the deceased prior to interment.

 Regional/ethnic styles

+Most banig are made from pandanus leaves, specifically from the endemic Pandanus simplex (locally known as karagumoy, kalagimay, or karagamoi, among other names) or Pandanus tectorius (locally known as pandan, pangdan, or panhakad, among other names).
+Pandanus leaves are also used widely for other weaving traditions, including for bags and hats.
+But the type of material used for mats can vary by region and ethnic group.

+Cebuano

+Among the Cebuano people, mats are made from karagumoy.
+They typically come in two shades that are then woven into different patterns: the natural light brown color and a darker shade of brown.
+The darker shade is achieved by soaking the dried leaves in seawater for a few days.
+Soaking in seawater also makes the leaves resistant to insects.

 Bukidnon

-The Bukidnon-Tagoloanen tribe has been weaving the banig mat since time immemorial, using sodsod grass reeds.
+The Bukidnon-Tagoloanen people weave mats using sodsod (also spelled sud-sod or sudsud) sedge (Fimbristylis umbellaris).
 Not all the women in the tribe are taught how to weave the banig.
 Only the daughters with the sharpest mind and persistent attitude are taught how to weave ("lala").
 The designs woven onto the banig are inspired from nature.
 The designs woven to this day have usually been learned from the mothers and grandmothers.
-The Bukidnon-Tagoloanen banig mats are notable for their intricate designs that are formed directly as the grass reeds are woven together (and not inserted onto a finished blank mat).
+The Bukidnon-Tagoloanen banig mats are notable for their intricate designs that are formed directly as the sedge leaves are woven together (and not inserted onto a finished blank mat).
 The Bukidnon weavers (or "maglalala") make circular and rectangular banig mats.
-"The Tagoloanen generally prefer three design forms or guwat...Tinulisan are diamonds, squares, and rectangles arranged in straight rows and columns; binakusan, those arranged diagonally; and bukanayo... or the repetition of small refined design details and arranging them into a crisp gridlike fashion.”
+"The Tagoloanen generally prefer three design forms or guwat...Tinulisan are diamonds, squares, and rectangles arranged in straight rows and columns; binakusan, those arranged diagonally; and bukanayo... or the repetition of small refined design details and arranging them into a crisp gridlike fashion."
 The Bukidnon-Tagoloanen mat weaving tradition almost died out, until it was revived in 2012 by the Tagolwanen Women Weavers Association (TWWA), formed to preserve and promote the weaving, as well as the traditions and customs that surround it.